 Built In Types: Enum Class

-Historically, the base type of an enumerated type (enum) is restricted to the arraykey
+Built-in enum types limit the base type of an enum to arraykey

-type: it must be an integer, a string or another enum.
+-- an integer or string -- or another enum.

-as base type, then its enum constants are bound to values whose type is a subtype of t
+as a base type, its enum values are bound to values whose type are a subtype of T

 .

-// Simple enum class where we allow any type
+// Enum class where we allow any type

 int X = 42;